HipGraph/GNNfam/README.md

 ```
 lastal -m 100 -pBLOSUM62 -P 0 -f blasttab lastDB example.fasta
 ```

+The output of above command needs to be processed to remove unnessary data and get the aligment information equivalent to how [Graph.txt](#graphtxt) should look like (mentioned above)

 This will complete step one and give us sequence alignments which look like the input of step 2 shown in the pipeline image.